ramirocrego/my_website/content/teaching/GEE-2/index.md

     var now = Date.now();
     print('Milliseconds since January 1, 1970', now);

-Later in this book, we will explore different functions to filter data sets by date or use data in more complex analysis.
+Later in this tutorial, we will explore different functions to filter data sets by date or use data in more complex analysis.

 #### Final notes on operations